heymegzz/heymegzz/README.md

 </tr>
 </table>

-Curiosity has always been my biggest advantage.
-It keeps pulling me toward new ideas, new technologies, and better ways to solve problems — that's how I ended up building full-stack products, exploring AI, working with data, thinking about product, designing experiences, and enjoying the challenge of competitive programming.
-I love taking ideas from scratch to something real, learning relentlessly along the way, and obsessing over the small details that make a product feel complete.
+curiosity has always been my biggest advantage. it keeps pulling me toward new ideas, new technologies, and better ways to solve problems. that's how i found myself building full stack products, exploring ai, working with data, thinking about product, designing experiences, and enjoying the challenge of competitive programming. i love taking ideas from scratch to something real, learning relentlessly along the way, and obsessing over the small details that make a product feel complete.

 **Tech Stack**